shotarok/macos-provisioning/README.md

-# My OS X Provisioning
+# My Own macOS Provisioning with Ansible

-Ansible files for OS X Provisioning.
+Ansible taks for my own macOS Provisioning

 ## How to use